jdoleary/Stealth_em_up/README.md

 * (h) lights (shoot out lights)
 * blood pool when guard is
 * place to dispose bodies (dumpster)
-* multiple ways to dispose of a body (burn for 15 seconds)
-* guards have health bars and don't die in one shot
 * time clock
 * blood splatter (on desks and flood)